ggps2002/Collabboard/README.md

-# A Notebook type application
+# A Notebook Type Application

-This application lets users to create there unique notebooks with excalidraw drawing board with multipage features.
-Best for drawing out case studies and low level system design for software ideas.
+This application let users to create unique multpage notebooks with excalidraw drawing board.
+Best for drawing out case studies and low level system design for software ideas and keeping thoughts organised.
 The real-time collaboration and user invite features are yet to build.

 ### ✨ Key Features
 - Multipage Notebook Feature